Saurosuchus: Paleobiology

-Analysis of the best preserved Saurosuchus specimen (PVSJ 32) performed by Fawcett et al. in 2023 indicated that it had a generally mechanically strong skull but a surprisingly weak bite for an animal of its size, with estimated bite forces of 1015 and 1885 N at the front and back of the jaws respectively, comparable to modern gharials.
+Analysis of the best preserved Saurosuchus specimen (PVSJ 32) performed by Fawcett and colleagues in 2023 indicated that it had a generally mechanically strong skull but a surprisingly weak bite for an animal of its size, with estimated bite forces of 1015 and 1885 N at the front and back of the jaws respectively, comparable to modern gharials.
 This could be explained by the overall shape of the skull being somewhat rectangular in lateral view with a slightly concave ventral edge to the maxilla, further compromised by the thinness of several jaw bones in comparison to those of a theropod dinosaur skull of similar size.
 While they considered PVSJ 32 to be a juvenile, its large size and inferred age (16 years old) from histological examinations of its osteoderms, suggest it did not have much more left to grow, therefore, inferences to the overall functional behaviors of Saurosuchus would be fairly representative.
 Based on their analysis they argue that Saurosuchus did not possess adaptations for osteophagy, opting instead for a feeding behavior involving defleshing carcasses by biting off or scrapping muscle tissue with their teeth, as has been also inferred for the related Batrachotomus, different to Batrachotomus, however, which shows evidence for a preference in the use of the premaxillary teeth for defleshing with high tooth-bone interactions, Saurosuchus would have used its rear teeth and avoided contact with bone altogether.

 A reconstruction of the cranial endocast revealed large olfactory bulbs, poorly developed flocculus and optic lobes, and an anteroposteriorly short lateral semicircular canal, suggesting that Saurosuchus would have relied on smell instead of eyesight to track prey over long distances or at night, and that it would not have been a particularly agile predator.
 Furthermore, the lagena is relatively long, suggesting a broad hearing sensitivity, especially in low-frequency sounds.
 A hypertrophied hypophysis has also been reported for Saurosuchus, which may be correlated with large size and possibly rapid growth rates, as observed in the majority of other "rauisuchians" based on bone microstructure.

+In 2026, a paper authored by Denis A. Ponce, Ignacio A. Cerda, and Julia B. Desojo examined bone growth patterns in various Late Triassic pseudosuchians from South America.
+They found that Saurosuchus exhibits fibrolamellar complexes (a kind of bone tissue found in fast-growing taxa, particularly as juveniles), which suggest that it underwent fairly rapid growth, faster than any other sampled taxon (barring Sillosuchus).